-Bri-Chem employs sixteen customer sales representatives who provide technical expertise to the Company's fluids and steel pipe client base.
-Six of these personnel are located in Calgary, Alberta, where the majority of the oil and gas fluids business transactions are conducted for the fluids divisions in Canada and the US fluids division have six strategically placed sales personal to service the different geographic regions of the US fluids market.
+Bri-Chem employs nine customer sales representatives who provide technical expertise to the Company's fluids client base.
+Five of these personnel are located in Calgary, Alberta, where the majority of the oil and gas fluids business transactions are conducted for the fluids divisions in Canada.
+The US fluids division have six strategically placed sales personal to service the different geographic regions of the US fluids market.
 Sales personnel are responsible for customer service and order requests.
 In addition, sales personnel focus on supporting customers with technical questions and requests for product information.
-Each sales personnel are allotted a group of customers to service and manage, thus providing care and attention to changing customer needs.
-The steel pipe division has four sales representatives in Canada and two sales consultants located in the US that work on obtaining steel product sales throughout the East and Mid Western United States.
+Each salesperson is allotted a group of customers to service and manage, thus providing care and attention to changing customer needs.